 Volunteering Service Cases

 Unlike Host Family and Participant Service Cases, Volunteering Service Cases are not linked to a year or program.
 Individuals interested in volunteering should only have one Volunteering Service Case which follows them through their interest, application, and registration and will be closed if they no longer wish to volunteer with AFS-USA or their registration expires.
 For more information on key parts of a Volunteering Service Case, please visit How to Check a Volunteer's Registration Status.
-If a person in your team has a closed Volunteering Service Case that needs to be re-opened, please contact email@example.com.
-Other questions related to volunteer registration can also be sent there or to your TDS.
+Any questions related to volunteer registration can also be sent to firstname.lastname@example.org.
 Thank you!